bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 $$ \newcommand{\CAE}{\text{CAE}} $$
 $$ \newcommand{\MDA}{\text{MDA}} $$

-There appear to be three main roles in an engineering process:
+There are three main roles in an engineering process:
-* Model creation tools, like CAD systems, that generate output like parts, assemblies, and manufacturing deliverables.
-We can model CAD as a function from parameters $$\parameters$$ to CAD designs or "shapes" $$\Shape$$, $$\CAD\!: \parameters \mapsto \Shape$$.
+* Model creation tools, like CAD and CAM systems, generate output like parts, assemblies, and manufacturing deliverables.
+We can model CAD as a function from parameters $$\parameters$$ to designs or "shapes" $$\Shape$$, $$\CAD\!: \parameters \mapsto \Shape$$.
 We'll focus on simple dimensional and angular parameters as in parametric CAD, but other parameter types include the feature recipe, explicit positions of mesh vertices, density values on a voxel model, material selection, etc.
-* Engineering (CAE) tools that measure various finesses $$\fitness$$ of CAD designs, such as mass properties, testing mechanical and other physical properties, cost, environmental impact, and aesthetics.
-We can model engineering software as $$\CAE\!: \Shape \mapsto \fitness$$,
+* Engineering (CAE) tools measure various finesses $$\fitness$$ of CAD designs, such as mass properties, testing mechanical and other physical properties, cost, environmental impact, and aesthetics.
+We can model engineering software as $$\CAE\!: \Shape \mapsto \fitness$$.
-* Finally, there is a designer interested in producing optimal designs by tuning the parameters to optimize fitness.  $$\MDA\!: \parameters \mapsto \fitness$$
+* Finally, there is a designer interested in producing optimal designs by tuning the parameters to optimize fitness.  $$\MDA\!: \parameters \mapsto \Shape \mapsto \fitness = \parameters \mapsto \fitness $$.
+The *design Jacobian*, described below, models the behavior of the designer.

 ✏️ *Math tip: the notation $$f: x \mapsto y$$ defines the function $$y = f(x)$$ and can be read as "maps to."*